yanlovescoding/booksOrganization/README.md

-This book shelf project include front end and back end.
+This book shelf project includes front end and back end.

 1, There are two page, first page is main book shelf page, and second page is search page.